-Projects and written assignments: 60%
+Projects and written assignments: 60% (Submit via email, not Sakai)

 You will create an advertising plan.
 The plan is made up of a series of interrelated projects (market research, creative strategy, media strategies, promotion strategies, etc.).
 To simulate the plan development process there will be a series of four projects, each representing 15% of your final grade.
 Each assignment represents an element of the plan.
 They include: